• Menu

 Victoria:

 Victoria’s tours are offered from the heart of the city’s Inner Harbour.
-This means the Victoria departure point is just a short 5-10 minute stroll from the city centre and most Victoria hotels.
+This means the Victoria departure point is just a 5-10 minute walk from the city centre.

-On the other hand, Vancouver whale-watching tours are usually offered from Granville Island or Steveston Village.
+On the other hand, Vancouver tours are usually offered from Granville Island or Steveston Village.

 Although they’re not difficult to reach, they’re not as convenient for visitors staying at downtown Vancouver hotels.